Every morning I write an email discussing the business and money behind sports. If you would like to receive it directly in your inbox, subscribe now.

 The salary of college coaches has always been a touchy subject.
 Maybe that will change with the ability for college student-athletes to now earn compensation for their name, image, and likeness, or maybe it won’t.
 But regardless, the value of Nick Saban is undeniable.

 Have a great day, and I’ll talk to everyone tomorrow.

 If you enjoyed today’s email, please share it with your friends!

 At 45,000+ subscribers, Huddle Up is quickly becoming one of the largest sports business communities on the internet — every addition helps :)

 Eight Sleep is the premier sleep fitness company that powers human performance through optimal sleep.

 They use an advanced temperature-controlled system that adjusts throughout the night.
 It analyzes your personalized sleep stages, biometrics, and bedroom temperature, reacting intelligently to create the optimal sleeping environment.

+The result?
 Since getting my Eight Sleep Pod Pro Cover a few months ago, not only do I fall asleep faster, I actually get high-quality sleep, so I wake up feeling well-rested and energized.

 Simply put, it’s been a game-changer.